Cloudneeti/aws-auto-remediation/README.md

 	`# bash deploy-remediation-framework.sh -a <12-digit-account-id> -p <primary-deployment-region> -e <environment-prefix> -v <1.0> -s <all>`

 	Pass AWS account id and the environment as dev/test/prod.

-	Note: Primary region for multi account deployment should be the same as that of the remediation framework primary region for single account deployment

 3. Verify remediation framework setup